 If you do feel a need to feed hummers via artificial feeders, here’s a handy chart for how often to clean and refill your feeder, courtesy the Wild Bird Shop:

 ♦ Refill with just the amount of sugar solution that will be consumed in the time period according to the temperature range.

 ♦ Choose feeders that don’t have tubes or removable parts, which are very difficult to keep clean.
 I like the HummZinger feeders, which are VERY easy to clean.
 Rinse well after cleaning with hot soapy water (no bleach).

-♦ Stay away from the colored, pre-mixed commercially available solutions—natural nectar is colorless, and adding red dye is adding an unnecessary, unnatural, and possibly harmful chemical to the birds’ food.
+♦ Stay away from the colored, pre-mixed commercially available solutions—natural nectar is colorless, and adding red dye and preservatives is adding unnecessary, unnatural, and possibly harmful chemicals to the birds’ food.
 If your feeder doesn’t have red on it, simply hang a red ribbon next to the feeder.

 ♦ Only use white cane sugar in a ratio of 4 parts water (preferably filtered, w/o chlorine) to one part sugar.
 No honey, molasses, or syrups.